Artic144/Stardew-damage-calculator/README.md

   damageAmount5 = (int)((float)damageAmount5 * 2f);
 }
 ```
 Nearly there now, here the game is checking for the three damage increasing professions.
 The first `if` block checks for the `Fighter` profession and multiplies the player's damage by 1.1.
-It also rounds the number up, meaning you will do at least one more damage per hit.
+It also rounds the number up, meaning you will do at least one more damage per hit with the profession selected.

 The next `if` block checks for the `Brute` profession and is very similar to the last check.
 This time it multiplies damage by 1.15, rounding up again.
 If you have both Fighter and Brute selected you can expect to do about 1.265 times the damage you would do without them, and in practice even a little more because of the rounding up.